tmetsch/python-dtrace/README.md

 and the out callbacks are called.
 When the run is finished the aggregation will be walked.

-There also exists and DTraceContinuousConsumer which can be used to continuously run DTrace in the background.
-It can be embedded in a Thread as showed below.
+There also exists and DTraceConsumerThread which can be used to continuously run DTrace in the background.
 This might come in handy when you want to continuously aggregate data for e.g. an GUI.
-The chew, chewrec, out and walk callbacks are now called as the snapshot function is called.
-In the while loop you can either wait for new DTrace data to appear using *sleep* or just wait for some time.
-The signatures for the callbacks are the same as for the DTraceConsumer:
+The chew, chewrec, out and walk callbacks are now called as the snapshot function of DTrace is called.

-    class MyThread(Thread):

-        def __init__(self, script):
-            Thread.__init__(self)
-            self._stop = threading.Event()
+The DTraceConsumerThread has an parameter sleep which defaults to 0.
+This means that the Thread will wait for DTrace for new aggregation data to arrive.
+This has a major drawback since during the wait the wait the Python GIL is acquired and your program will stop if it needs to wait for DTrace to get new data.
+Setting the parameter to 1 (or higher) will let the Thread snapshot the DTrace aggregate every second instead of waiting for new data.
+Both usages might make sense - Set the sleep parameter if you know data will arrive sporadically or simple let it default to 0 if you know data comes in all the time - so nothing will be blocked.

-            self.consumer = DTraceContinuousConsumer(script)
+    thr = DTraceConsumerThread(SCRIPT)

-        def __del__(self):
-            del(self.consumer)

-        def run(self):
-            Thread.run(self)

-            while not self.stopped():
-                time.sleep(1) # self.consumer.sleep()
-                self.consumer.snapshot()

-        def stop(self):
-            '''
-            Stop DTrace.
-            '''
-            self._stop.set()

-        def stopped(self):
-            '''
-            Used to check the status.
-            '''
-            return self._stop.isSet()

-Note that when using the *sleep* function the GIL from Python is acquired and all your other code will not continue to run.
-Still it depends on what your DTrace script does and how frequent you set it to fire the probes.
-Sometimes the sleep does make sense.
-See the examples folder for more details.
+    thr.start()

+    # we will stop the thread after 5 sec...
+    time.sleep(5)

+    # stop and wait for join...
+    thr.stop()
+    thr.join()

 Examples for both ways of handling the Python DTrace consumer can be found in the *examples* folder.